 The difficulty comes in the clarity of explanation.
 What and how you are feeling is the most difficult and often overwhelming thing to do.
 To explain what you are feeling or experiencing, to try and put into words something which you’re not quite sure how to explain, but it’s just a terrible feeling.
 If you told someone your head was like spaghetti, the first thing they would probably imagine is the shape and texture of spaghetti – hopefully not the tinned orange sauce version by a famous brand – but you never know, as it’s impossible for another human being to feel what you are feeling, or even know what those emotions and confusions are.
 They may be great at empathising with you, but ‘I know how you feel’ is an impossibility and a ludicrous comment, but we say it anyway to show empathy and support – and by the way, there isn’t an app for that – yet!

 It’s my favourite ‘happy’ colour, and for those of you that know me well, you know the right shade of yellow too.
-My latest book titled ‘Of Teaching, Learning & Sherbet Lemons’ (see via bit.ly/sherbetlemons) and I also have a yellow car!
+My book, ‘Of Teaching, Learning & Sherbet Lemons’ (see via bit.ly/sherbetlemons) and I also have a yellow car!
 I just LOVE yellow.
-I surround myself with yellow, yellow light, the yellow of emojis, yellow bag, and some yellow is dotted within my clothing range.
-When I carry a yellow bag, people are often drawn to it and say what a lovely bright colour it is an how brave I am to wear it……really?
+I surround myself with yellow, yellow light, the yellow emojis, a yellow bag, and some yellow are dotted within my clothing range.
+When I carry a yellow bag, people are often drawn to it and say what a lovely bright colour it is and how brave I am to wear it……really?
 Maybe if there was more yellow in the world we wouldn’t have so many grey days?
 Try a Yellow Day in your school and see what happens?
 Maybe that’s why we are drawn and smile at Minions (another one of my favourites) because of their happy yellow colour.
 Or the great Pharell Williams ‘Happy’ song with Minions – of course!
 View via uked.chat/happyminion.

 So, why am I talking about different shades of grey?
 My point in this article is to help people who have communication difficulties, especially children who may not be able to verbalise how they are feeling.
 To have access to, or the opportunity to use a Colour Wheel to help them explain their mood or feeling that particular time or day may help them as well as you, the teacher.
 If they are experiencing difficulties then maybe create a colour wheel band for them to wear or simply give them an opportunity for open discussion or the creation of colour wheels for mental and emotional well-being.

-An article on ‘Different Colors describe Happiness verse Depression’ (spelt the US way) can be found at uked.chat/colourhappiness.
+An article on ‘Different Colors describes Happiness verse Depression’ (spelt the US way) can be found at uked.chat/colourhappiness.

 The research on the effects on colour on mood and emotional health is extremely interesting, especially the use of ‘The Manchester Colour Wheel seen via uked.chat/manchestercolour.
 The research project, analysis and statistics are very interesting.